Geraldo Majella Agnelo

-Geraldo Majella Agnelo (born 19 October 1933) is a Brazilian Roman Catholic Cardinal.
-He is Archbishop Emeritus of São Salvador da Bahia and Primate Emeritus of Brazil.
+Geraldo Majella Agnelo (19 October 1933 – 26 August 2023) was a Brazilian prelate of the Catholic Church who was archbishop of São Salvador da Bahia from 1999 to 2011.
+He became a bishop in 1978 and served as bishop of Toledo from 1978 to 1982 and archbishop of Londrina from 1982 to 1991.
+He served in the Roman Curia as secretary of the Congregation for Divine Worship and the Discipline of the Sacraments from 1991 to 1999.

+Agnelo was raised to the rank of cardinal in 2001.

 Early life and ordination

-Agnelo was born in Juiz de Fora.
-He was ordained for the Archdiocese of São Paulo on 29 June 1957, and holds a doctorate in liturgy from the Pontifical Athenaeum of St Anselm, Rome.
+Geraldo Majella Agnelo was born in Juiz de Fora on 19 October 1933.
+He was ordained for the Archdiocese of São Paulo on 29 June 1957, and held a doctorate in liturgy from the Pontifical Athenaeum of Saint Anselm in Rome.

 Agnelo was director of the philosophical seminary, Aparecida.
 He was spiritual director and professor at Immaculate Conception Seminary, Ipiranga.
 He was professor of liturgical and sacramental theology at Pius XI Theological Institute, and rector of Our Lady of the Assumption Seminary.

 Bishop

 On 5 May 1978, Agnelo was appointed the second Bishop of Toledo, Paraná, and was consecrated on 6 August.
 On 4 October 1982, he was promoted to Archbishop of Londrina.
 Agnelo was President of the Brazilian Bishops' Liturgical Commission.
 On 16 September 1991, he was appointed Secretary of the Congregation for Divine Worship and the Discipline of the Sacraments.
 Agnelo was named Archbishop of São Salvador da Bahia on 13 January 1999.